johanneslochmann/cppprojecttemplate/README.md

 This is a project template with the following features:

 - managed by cmake
+- outputs dependencies as a graph (make dependencies dependencygraph)

+- discovers and uses boost libraries
+- discovers and uses threads library (required by gtest)
 - discovers and uses gtest
 - discovers and uses clang

-- optionally discovers and uses libpqxx via buildsys/FindPqxx.cmake
+- discovers and uses libpqxx via buildsys/FindPqxx.cmake

 - optionally discovers and uses sloccount via buildsys/FindSloccount.cmake
 - optionally discovers and uses json library via buildsys/Findjson.cmake
 - optionally discovers and uses gitsts via buildsys/FindGitstats.cmake